 Soil for good growth

 In general, a cherry tree prefers well-draining, nitrogen-rich, sandy soil.
-If your current soil is heavy and more clay-like, try adding compost or peat moss to make it more cherry tree friendly.
+If your current soil is heavy and clay-like, try adding compost or peat moss to make it more cherry tree-friendly.
+Cherries tend to like soil that is slightly acidic, typically between 6.0 and 7.0.

 Watering cherry trees